kazurayam/ReportUtilDriver/README.md

 The @AfterTestSuite-annotated method will be invoked when a Test Suite finished running.
 It will call my keyword `ReportUtilDriver`.

-`TL_generateReports` scans the `Reports` directory of the project, and saves the new HTML files into `/Users/myName/tmp/katalon-reports` directory.

-If the `Reports` dicretory contains multiple results of Test Suite execution, say 3 sets, then `TL_genneratesReport` finds all 3 sets and re-generate reports and saves them into the output directory.

 ### Keyword

 My keyword class `ReportUtilDriver` will call `com.kms.katalon.core.reporting.ReportUtil` to generate reports.

+`ReporrttUtilDriver#generateBunches()` method scans the `Reports` directory of the project, and saves the new HTML files into `/Users/[myName]/tmp/katalon-reports` directory.
+If the `Reports` dicretory contains multiple results of Test Suite execution, say 3 sets, then `generateBunches()` finds all 3 sets and re-generate reports and saves them into the output directory.

-Please find the detail in the source code at [`com.kazurayam.ks.reporting.ReportUtilDriver`](Keywords/com/kazurayam/ks/reporting/ReportUtilDriver.groovy)
+Please read the source code at [`com.kazurayam.ks.reporting.ReportUtilDriver`](Keywords/com/kazurayam/ks/reporting/ReportUtilDriver.groovy) for detail.

 ## Demo